Skip to main content

 Audit logging can be configured in AWS Kinesis or GCP Pub/Sub.

-How to troubleshoot Audit Logging
+How to troubleshoot Audit Log sink

 The Audit Logging page of the Temporal Cloud UI provides the current status of an Audit Log sink.